 Look, I couldn’t finish this guide without mentioning the star attraction of the entire LINQ Promenade, and that is the famous High Roller.

-This Las Vegas landmark is actually the tallest observation wheel in the entirety of North America, which is a feat in and of itself, but not only does its size set it apart from the rest, but the views you’ll witness are absolutely unbeatable.
+This Las Vegas landmark is actually the tallest observation wheel in North America, which is a feat in and of itself.
+Not only does its size set it apart from the rest, but the views you’ll witness are absolutely unbeatable.